-- The Authority has a "Aaa" rating from Moody's Investor Service ("Moody's") on substantially all of its separately secured series of bonds.
-The Series 2009A-1, A-2 and A-3 Bonds which were rated A2 (upgraded in July, 2014).
-These series of Bonds listed above were rated lower than Aaa due solely to the downgrade of the Moody's ratings of various financial institutions respective guaranteed investment agreement providers with which the Authority invests its monthly receipts of mortgage loan principal and interest payments from its mortgage backed securities which serve as collateral for the Authority's Bonds. - The 2009 GSE Bonds are rated Aa+ by Standard and Poor's Corporation. - In May 2002, the Authority had applied for an issuer rating from Moody's Investor Services ("Moody's").
+- The Authority has a "Aaa" rating from Moody's Investor Service ("Moody's") on substantially all of its separately secured series of bonds. - The 2009 GSE Bonds are rated Aa+ by Standard and Poor's Corporation. - In May 2002, the Authority had applied for an issuer rating from Moody's Investor Services ("Moody's").
 Moody's awarded the Authority an 'A3' issuer general obligation rating which is the current rating.
-The Authority issued a series of subordinate bonds in the principal amount of \$2 million as a part of the Series 2009A Bonds on October 27, 2009 secured in part by the Authority's general obligation pledge of the Authority's unrestricted assets.